Finding Life’s Purpose After Catastrophic Injury

 Losing a limb is a devastating life changing event, both physically and emotionally.
 Limb loss injury victims require a lifetime of rehabilitation and life care planning assistance.

-I’m Edward A. Smith, an amputation injury attorney with over three decades of experience helping victims who have suffered the loss of a limb as a result of someone else’s negligence.
-If you or a loved one has lost a limb caused by someone else’s negligence, contact the Attorneys at the Law Offices of Edward A. Smith to protect your rights.
+I’m Edward A Smith, an amputation injury attorney with over three decades of experience helping victims who have suffered the loss of a limb as a result of someone else’s negligence.
+If you or a loved one has lost a limb caused by someone else’s negligence, contact the Attorneys at the Edward A Smith Law Offices to protect your rights.

 Call us at our Sacramento office location at (916) 921-6400 for a free consultation.
 If your out of the area call 1 (800) 404-5400.
 For more information about our office visit www.autoaccident.com.